mozilla/application-services/docs/howtos/locally-published-components-in-fenix.md

 automatically publishing and including a local development version of application-services in their build.
 The workflow is:

-1. Check out the firefox-android monp-repo.
+1. Check out the firefox-android mono-repo.
 1. Edit (or create) the file `fenix/local.properties` and tell it where to find your local checkout of application-services, by adding a line like: